Chatbot Flows

 2. Find the flow you want to export and click Export.

-3. The flow will download as a JSON file.
+3. The flow downloads as a JSON file.

 Delete a Flow